Teaching and Assessing Ruby Developers — on Their Own Terms

 003_division_edge_cases_test.rb

-Initially, these are disabled simply by virtue of being outside the test runner's path.
-The student might be running tests continuously, using Guard, but as the test expectations pass the student can run the rake task to test and proceed:
+Initially, these are disabled simply by virtue of being outside the test runner’s path.
+The student might be running tests continuously using Guard, but as they satisfy the tests expectations, they can run the rake task to validate and proceed:

 $ bundle exec rake next